borfebor/alpaca_proteomics/my-project/docs/Tutorial.md

     Based on your data, Median-normalized iBAQ is recommended for the quantification.

-The function returns an suggested analysis method and a dataframe with the calculated scores for each intensity method with different normalization approaches.
+The function returns a suggested analysis method and a dataframe with the calculated scores for each intensity method with different normalization approaches.
 These data is visualized below.

 ```python